-In 2022, our teams completed over 1,700 hours of training based on a curriculum of 24 safety topics.
+On an annual basis, our teams complete nearly 2,000 hours of training based on a curriculum of numerous safety topics.
 The scope of topics range from general health and safety education to role-specific training, including safe lifting and heavy equipment operation.

-In addition to coursework, we're working to prioritize a "safety first" mindset through start-of-shift team exercises, leadership engagement and accountability, and safety tips and reminders that are distributed to all associates at the start and end of each work week
+In addition to coursework, we're working to prioritize a "safety first" mindset through start-of-shift team exercises, leadership engagement and accountability, and safety tips and reminders that are distributed to all associates at the start and end of each work week.